Jason-Morel/NoSQL/README.md

 Repo where I will publish some exercises and "homeworks" related to a NoSQL class.

-Kevin, if you want to check if I've done the exercises please open the .ipytn related to each chapter :)
+Kevin, if you want to check if I've done the exercises please open the .ipynb related to each chapter :)